quidphp/core/README.md

     - [Robots](src/Route/Robots.php) - Abstract class for a robots.txt route
     - [Sitemap](src/Route/Sitemap.php) - Abstract class for automated sitemap.xml route
     - [_cli](src/Route/_cli.php) - Trait that provides some initial configuration for a cli route
+    - [_cliClear](src/Route/_cliClear.php) - Trait for a cli route to remove log files and truncate tables
     - [_cliLive](src/Route/_cliLive.php) - Trait that provides some methods for a cli script which loops
+    - [_cliOpt](src/Route/_cliOpt.php) - Trait that provides some methods to manage opt in a cli application
 - [Row](src/Row.php) - Extended class to represent an existing row within a table
+    - [CacheRoute](src/Row/CacheRoute.php) - Class to store rendered route caches
     - [Email](src/Row/Email.php) - Class to deal with a row of the email table, contains the emailModels
     - [Lang](src/Row/Lang.php) - Class to work with a row of the lang table, contains the text and translations
     - [Log](src/Row/Log.php) - Class to represent a row of the log table, stores user activities